Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Environment Setting

 \subsection{Details of Privileged DMC Benchmark}

 Based on existing benchmarks \cite{CARL,dm_control}, we develop three environments for privileged knowledge distillation, including \textit{pendulum}, \textit{finger\ spin}, and \textit{quadruped\ walk}, that cover various training difficulties from easy to difficult.
 Each environment defines a series of privilege parameters, which are indeed real-world physical properties, such as gravity, friction, or mass of an object.
 Such privilege parameters define the behavior of the environments, and are only visible in training and hidden in testing.
 In order to train a generalizable policy, we follow the domain randomization method and define a randomization range for privilege parameters for training.
 The underlying transition dynamics will change since we sample these privilege parameters uniformly from a pre-defined randomization range every episode.
 For policy evaluation, we additionally define two testing randomization ranges (\emph{o.o.d} and \emph{far o.o.d}) that contain out-of-distribution parameters compared to the training range.
 The privilege parameters and the corresponding ranges of each environment are listed in Table \ref{table:pendulum}, Table \ref{table:finger}, and Table \ref{table:quadruped}, respectively.

-The training curves of this benchmark can be found in Fig.~\ref{fig:training_curves}.
+In addition to the aforementioned shifted dynamic parameters, which belong to external privilege, we consider shifted morphology parameters, classified as internal privilege, in the \emph{quadruped walk} task.
+Specifically, we reset the lengths of the front legs or back legs at the beginning of each episode.
+The lengths are sampled uniformly from the ranges indicated in Table~\ref{table:quadruped_morp}.
+Visualization of morphology shift can be seen in Fig.~\ref{fig:morphology-shift}.